lukajml/b2br/README.md

 VirtualBox is available for any OS whereas UTM is strictly for macOS user.
 UTM is also beginner friendly and less heavy on the memory.
 VirtualBox is feature-rich and support a wide variety of distros, sadly it is also slower as it is memory heavy.

 #### Partitioning
+The 20GB disk is split into a small unencrypted /boot partition (956MB) needed by the bootloader, and a large encrypted LUKS partition containing the rest of the disk.
+Inside that encrypted container, LVM manages three logical volumes: root (7.5GB) for the OS, swap (1GB) as RAM overflow, and home (10.5GB) for user data.
+Keeping /boot separate is necessary since encryption cannot be unlocked before the bootloader runs.
+LVM was chosen for its flexibility, allowing partition resizing without touching the physical disk layout.

 #### Security Policies
 For the security policies I implemented those that were demanded in the subject: